shoptsc/bank_loan_defaulter/README.md

 - Train file will be used for training the model, i.e. our model will learn from this file.
 It contains all the independent variables and the target variable.
 - Test file contains all the independent variables, but not the target variable.
 We will apply the model to predict the target variable for the test data.

-## Steps that I followed :
+## Steps to follow :
->Firstly I import the test.csv and train.csv using pandas.read_csv()
+>import the test.csv and train.csv using pandas.read_csv()

 > Performed EDA
 > Data Preprocessing i.e. missing data removal, onehotencoding

->Then i applied different machine learning models:
+>Then apply different machine learning models:
 -   Logistic Regression
 -   Random Forest
 -   SVC